Meet Our In-Office Therapists

 Michelle Smith, MSW, LICSW

-Michelle believes all people have strengths that can be leveraged to assist them in healing.
-She values the importance of human connection and understands that the therapeutic relationship is vital to recovery, so she works to create a safe environment for clients that includes empathy, understanding, and partnership around therapy goals.
+Michelle believes all people have strengths that can be leveraged to assist them in changing and healing.
+She values the importance of human connection and understands that the therapeutic relationship is vital to recovery; she works to create a safe, supportive environment for clients that includes empathy, understanding, creativity, humor, and partnership around therapy goals.

 Michelle is trained in systems theory, mindfulness-based stress reduction, and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-She uses a variety of approaches to assist clients with achieving their goals, including CBT, solution-focused interventions, client-centered, strengths-based, motivational interviewing, acceptance and commitment therapy, and play- and art-based approaches.
-She specializes in working with children and adolescents ages 6-25, and their families, and caregivers.
-She finds interest and passion working with issues related to attachment, parenting, trauma, sibling/peer conflict, family communication difficulties, anxiety, mood disorders, anger management, self-esteem issues, self-harm, grief, divorce, school issues, and relational issues.
-Michelle understands and values the important role that a client’s family, friends, school staff, and other relationships play in their lives and works with clients to utilize these relationships to assist with healing.
+She comes from a strengths-based perspective and integrates a variety of approaches including CBT, solution-focused interventions, client-centered, strengths-based, motivational interviewing, acceptance and commitment therapy, and art-based approaches to assist clients with achieving their goals.
+She enjoys working with children, teenagers and adults on a variety of issues related to attachment, trauma, sibling/peer conflict, family communication difficulties, anxiety, mood disorders, anger management, self-esteem issues, self-harm, grief, school issues, and relational issues.
+Michelle understands and values the important role that a client’s family, friends, and other relationships play in their lives and works with clients to utilize these relationships to assist with healing.

 Michelle has previous experiences providing therapy and skills services in home-based, school-based, and outpatient settings and worked in community mental health assisting adults with severe and persistent mental illness.

 College of St. Scholastica – Twin Cities, Bachelor of Social Work